MichaelrMentele/courses/gossip_protocol/design/design.md

 # April 10th 18:13
 I'm going to get my test network up first so I can understand my development process.
 MVP is just a list of requests that happen over time.

+# April 11th 1:35
+Just need to work through test stubs in the morning. going to sleep till 7 AM